Research has indicated that more than 300,000 patients in the U.S. annually require mechanical ventilation as a means of life support treatment.

-Registration is now open for the 2018 MHA Patient Safety & Quality Symposium scheduled for Sept.
+The registration deadline is Sept.
+11 for the 2018 MHA Patient Safety & Quality Symposium scheduled for Sept.
 18 and 19 at the Ann Arbor Marriott Ypsilanti at Eagle Crest.